themegrill/suffice/README.md

 ## Changelog
 ### Version TBD
-Fix - Vertical scrollbar not working on mobile navigation
+* Fix 	- Vertical scrollbar not working on mobile navigation
+* Tweak - Kirki updated to `v3.0.15`

 ### Version 1.0.10 - 2017-08-31
 * Fix - Sticky header sliding completely upwards when header is center and menu is set to offcanvas